Kasperku/PokerTracker/README.md

-# Poker Game Application
+# Poker Record Tracker
-## A simple poker game where the player competes against the computer
+## A poker tracker that allow users to track and analyze their poker game performance over time

 **What will this application do?**

-This application will stimulate a poker game, allowing the player to compete against a computer.
-The player can make decisions such as betting, folding and checking, while the computer will follow a predefined strategy.
-The game will include basic poker rules and allow players to play serval rounds.
+The Poker Record Tracker would allow users to track and analyze their poker game performance over time.
+Users can log details of each game, including the result (win/loss), the amount of money won or lost, and the cards they held.
+The tracker would also provide useful statistics, such as a player's overall win/loss record, the total amount won or lost, and the cards they tend to lose with the most.

 **Who will use it?**

-This application is designed for anyone interested in poker who wants to play casually against a computer opponent.
-It's beginner friendly and suitable for those who are just learning the rules of poker.
+This application is designed for anyone interested in poker and their poker performance.
+For example, an user might be interested to know which hands they win with the most.

 **Why is this project of interest to you?**